 - The source of this river is in La Poudre Pass in the Rocky Mountains, and it flows into the Sea of Cortez at the Gulf of California.

-- This river supplies hydropower plants that generate more than 10 billion KW-Hours every year.
+- This river supplies hydroelectric power plants that generate more than 10 billion KW-Hours every year.

 - The temperature of the water used to reach 80°F but now many dams have been constructed so the temperature stays at about 42°F.